vrnimje/Inverted-LQR-Bot-Eklavya/ControlBootcamp_Notes_Mahesh.md

 1. If and only if system is controllable, arbitrary eigenvalue(pole) placement is possible.
 1. If the system if controllabe, then there is some control input $u$ which will steer the system to any  state x.
-Reachable set is collection of all states for which there is an control input $u(t)$ so that $x(t)$ denotes that state.
+Reachable set is collection of all states for which there is an control input u(t) so that x(t) denotes that state.

 ---

 <br>

 ## Inverted Pendulum on a Cart
-Let us consider a inverted pendulum on a cart having state vector $x$ as below.
+Let us consider a inverted pendulum on a cart having state vector x as below.

 <img src="https://i.postimg.cc/zvJr5T84/Screenshot-from-2022-08-23-18-21-11.png" alt="Diagram of inverted pendulum" width="400"/>  <img src="https://i.postimg.cc/dDPGLQSM/Screenshot-from-2022-08-23-18-22-00.png" alt="State Vector" width="200"/>

-This system can be represented by non-linear equation $dx/dt = f(x)$ It can be linearized for fixed points given below.
+This system can be represented by non-linear equation dx/dt = f(x) It can be linearized for fixed points given below.
 $$
     Θ = 0, π